mhannum72/mylunch/README.md

 * Make the pictures on the editmeals page more even

-* XXX carousel is coming along nicely - add the navigation arrows and the 'delete-picture' handle.
-Test test test.
+* Maybe make sure the pictures are added in timestamp order?

+* Write the 'delete-picture' case.

 * The carousel is a good start, but I think I want it to be completely user
   driven: the user can click a 'next' or a 'prev' arrow to show the next or